Parabolic dynamics and Anisotropic Banach spaces: Definitions and main Results

-The above formula is quite suggestive: if we fix $n=n_t(x)$ such that $\tau_{n_t}(x,t)$ is of order one, then, for each $x\in\bT^2$ and $t\in\bRp$, $H_{x,t}(g)$ is expressed in terms of very similar functionals of $\cL_F^{n_t} g$.
-In particular, such functionals are uniformly bounded on $\cC^0$.
-It is thus natural to expect that, to address the questions put forward in the introduction, it suffices to understand the behavior of $\cL_F^n$ for large $n$.
+The above formula is quite suggestive: for each $x\in\bT^2$ and $t\in\bRp$, if we fix $n=n_t(x)$ such that $\tau_{n_t}(x,t)$ is of order one, then $H_{x,t}(g)$ is expressed in terms of very similar functionals of $\cL_F^{n_t} g$.
+Note that such functionals are uniformly bounded on $\cC^0$ with respect to $(x,t)$, that is: they can be seen as measures and, as such, they have uniform total variation.
+One can then naively imagine that to address the questions put forward in the introduction it suffices to understand the behavior of $\cL_F^n$ for large $n$.
 This obviously is determined by the spectral properties of $\cL_F$.

 Unfortunately, it is well known that the spectrum of $\cL_F$ depends strongly on the Banach space on which it acts.
-For example, in the trivial case when $F$ is a toral automorphism and $\phi_t$ a rigid translation with unit speed, $e^{-\htop}\cL_F$ acting on $L^2$ is an isometry,\footnote{ As usual $\htop$ stands for the topological entropy of the map $F$ we are considering.} hence the spectrum of $\cL_F$ consists of the circle of radius $e^{\htop}$; while, if we consider $\cL_F$ acting on $\cC^r$, the spectral radius will be given by $e^{(r+1)\htop}$.
+For example, in the trivial case when $F$ is a toral automorphism and $\phi_t$ a rigid translation with unit speed, $e^{-\htop}\cL_F$ acting on $L^2$ is an isometry,\footnote{ As usual $\htop$ stands for the topological entropy of the map $F$ we are considering.} hence the spectrum of $\cL_F$ consists of the circle of radius $e^{\htop}$.
+The spectrum on $\cC^0$ it is not much different.
+On the contrary, if we consider $\cL_F$ acting on $\cC^r$, then the spectral radius will be given by $e^{(r+1)\htop}$.

 This seems to render completely hopeless the above line of thought.